Unsupervised Domain Generalization for Person Re-identification: A Domain-specific Adaptive Framework: Related Work

 In~\cite{DBLP:conf/cvpr/YangZLCLLS21}, a dynamic and symmetric cross-entropy loss is developed to deal with noisy samples and accommodate to the change of clusters.
 Zheng \etal~\cite{DBLP:conf/aaai/ZhengLZZZ21} estimate and exploit the credibility of the assigned pseudo-label of each sample by suppressing the contribution of noisy samples.
 Differently, Ge \etal~\cite{DBLP:conf/iclr/GeCL20} propose to softly refine the pseudo-labels in the target domain by proposing an unsupervised framework to learn better features from the target domain via off-line refined hard pseudo-labels and on-line refined soft pseudo-labels in an alternative training manner.
 The method in~\cite{DBLP:conf/cvpr/ZhengLH0LZ21} enables the online interaction and mutual promotion of pseudo-label prediction and representation learning to better correct the noisy labels.

 Besides, Xuan \etal~\cite{DBLP:conf/cvpr/XuanZ21} split the sample similarity into the intra-camera and inter-camera computations, respectively, which effectively alleviates the distribution gap among cameras to generate more reliable pseudo-labels.
+In particular, most of the existing pseudo-label-based methods mainly aim to produce the pseudo-label for an unsupervised domain.
+Differently, in our task, all domains in the training stage are unlabeled, hence we aim to alleviate the impact of the inter-domain interference during the pseudo-label generation.
 In~\cite{DBLP:conf/nips/Ge0C0L20}, a novel self-paced contrastive learning framework is proposed to exploit all valuable information.
 Moreover, to use the valuable labeled data, a rectification domain-specific batch normalization module is introduced for the multi-source UDA-ReID in~\cite{DBLP:conf/cvpr/BaiWW0D21}.

 These aforementioned methods try to handle the case without the labels of the target domain.
-However, unlike the UDA-ReID task, in our unDG-ReID task, the target domain cannot be seen in the training stage, and all source domains do not include the label information.
+However, unlike the UDA-ReID task, in our UDG-ReID task, the target domain cannot be seen in the training stage, and all source domains do not include the label information, as shown in Tab.~\ref{tab10}.